 What is a Smart City?
 A Definition.

 The smart city is kind of a sticky concept in a slippery environment.
 A multitude of definitions and alternative names for this concept exist.
 Most smart city definitions focus on the role of technology and data as a key enabler for becoming smart.
-From our perspective, technology indeed is an important enabler, but the way it is utilized is far more important: the smartest solutions are those that get all chosen target groups inside a city or community engaged – may it be as users, as contributors or as ambassadors.
+From our perspective, smart city technology indeed is an important enabler, but the way it is utilized is far more important: the smartest solutions are those that get all chosen target groups inside a city or community engaged – may it be as users, as contributors or as ambassadors.

 At bee smart city we define the smart city concept as follows: